Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 **CLOSING**

--On this last stage our purpose is try to connect the Activist with our community.
+ On this last stage our purpose is try to connect the Activist with our community.

--    * Do you have some message for the people who wants to participate in activism?
+  * Do you have some message for the people who wants to participate in activism?
--    * How can our readers get in contact, support or collaborate with you?
+  * How can our readers get in contact, support or collaborate with you?
--    * To what authority would you send a message and what would it be?
+  * To what authority would you send a message and what would it be?
--    * Which activist would you recommend for the next interview?
-Is there anything you always wanted to know about
+  * Which activist would you recommend for the next interview?
+Is there anything you always wanted to know about her/him?
--    her/him?